 --json Only valid for listing repository contents.
 Format output as JSON.
-The represent text.
-A "bpath" key is therefore not available.
+The form of --format is ignored, but keys used in it are added to the JSON output.
+Some keys are always present.
+Note: JSON can only represent text.
+A "barchive" key is therefore not available.